mscross/pysplit/README.md

 # PySPLIT

 A package for generating [HYSPLIT] (http://ready.arl.noaa.gov/HYSPLIT.php) air parcel trajectories trajectories, performing moisture uptake analyses, expediting HYSPLIT cluster analysis, and for visualizing trajectories, clusters, and along-trajectory meteorological data.
 For a basic overview of PySPLIT, see the [SciPy 2015 conference proceedings] (http://conference.scipy.org/proceedings/scipy2015/mellissa_cross_p.html).
+A new, updated technical paper is in the works.

 ## Recent Updates